 In Ulan Bator and some sums, you’ll find many people who can speak English.
 Outside of these places you’ll have a hard time finding anyone to talk to, unless you know some Russian or Mongolian.
 As always, sign language and hand motions can do wonders and some of the best conversations are silent ones.

-Getting Around In Mongolia
+Getting Around When Traveling Mongolia

 As we stated in “The Cons”, getting around in Mongolia isn’t always easy.
 There are some paved roads but they are few and far between so expect to be rocking from side to side inside a crammed minibus or van.
 In UB, there are a lot of taxis and a pretty good local transport system, but outside of that you’ll have to find your own ride!
 Hitch-hiking is common for locals, and you can get picked up easily if you need a ride.
 There are often shared taxis near the markets in town, but you’ll have to be able to pronounce your destination correctly if you have any hopes of reaching it (good luck).